UnexpectedMaker/LaserWifiClock/README.md

 It's custom hardware and custom code but all open source so if you want the challenge of making one yourself or you want to hack the code, go for it!

-I have a live stream build of the board here if you want to see what's involved https://www.youtube.com/watch?v=2W7_SHC2Mis
+I have a live stream build of the board here if you want to see what's involved: https://www.youtube.com/watch?v=2W7_SHC2Mis

 # Design Files
 Inlcluded in this reposity:
 - EagleCAD schematics and Board layout files (Eagle 9.2)
 - Exported Gerber files (Gerber 274X)